Branko Istvancic

 Special award

-International Tourfilm Festival Split 1998
+at the International Tourfilm Festival Split in 1998

 In conclusion, documentary film in the '90s definitely failed to make an artistical record of the drama that surrounded it.
 Nevertheless, from the production of the period one could piece together two programmes of exellent films including Hotel Sunja, Sky over Osijek, Radio station Krapina, Mirila, The Cormorant Scarecrow, The Duel, BBB, The Hallway and The Corn Road.
 These documentaries could easily constitute the list equal to that of some of the best decades of Croatian documentary.